 Components of the Endocannabinoid System

-The endocannabinoid system is made up of different components that work together, to bring a fully and totally functional system that helps to regulate and control responses that has to do with the effect of cannabinoids.
+The endocannabinoid system is made up of different components that work together to bring a fully and totally functional system that helps to regulate and control responses which have to do with the effect of cannabinoids.
 The components include:

 - Cannabinoid receptors on cell surface